 Simply put, DeFi is the ability for borrowers and lenders to interact while benefiting from blockchain’s decentralized qualities.

 Has some expense come up?
 Perhaps a COVID-19 emergency expense?
 Or perhaps you’re in the market for a new laptop for teleconferencing?

-If you’ll be looking for a loan and decide to go down the traditional loan route, you’ll need to endure some headache: credit score check, salary/earnings report, and then if you’re approved you’ll need to wait 2-3 business days or more to receive your loan funds.
+If you will be looking for a loan and decide to go down the traditional loan route, you will need to endure some headaches: credit score check, salary/earnings report, and then if you are approved, you will need to wait 2-3 business days or more to receive your loan funds.

 Try DeFi and experience these benefits: